m-c-frank/brainbridge/README.md

 ## Contributions & Feedback

 We welcome contributions and feedback on how to improve BrainBridge.
 Please open an issue or submit a PR on our [GitHub repository](#).

+## Licence

+Check out the GOS licence in this project.